Daradege/kita-farsi/README.md

 Kita Farsi is a clean, elegant and simple blog theme for Zola.

-This theme is based on Hugo theme [hugo-paper](https://github.com/nanxiaobei/hugo-paper) with some features added.
+This theme is based on Kita theme [Kita](https://github.com/st1020/kita) with some features added.

 [Demo](https://daradege.ir/kitafarsi)